Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Capitalize when part of a proper name or when the state name is dropped but the reference is specific:

 - The state Senate

-Capitalize principal words including the first "A" or "The" if it is the first or last word in the title.
+Capitalize key words including "A" or "The" when they are the first or last word in the title

 Capitalize the word bridge when part of a proper name: Lloyd Spriggle Memorial Bridge.
 Lowercase when describing the location: the bridge over the Mississippi River, or the Prairie du Chien bridge (when used to designate a location).